 Such functions include the all-time favorite of every civilized individual from any background: Work.

-Jobs can be rather bothersome when pertaining to the individual.
-For those on the spectrum as I, the extent of such bothers skyrockets to unmanageable amounts of stress.
+Jobs in customer service can be rather bothersome when pertaining to any person.
+For those on the spectrum as I, the extent of such bothers can skyrocket to unmanageable amounts of stress.

-Ideally, a person with High Functioning Autism (HFA) or Asperger’s Syndrome (AS) finds himself/herself in work that is quiet, predictable, and less than confrontational.
+Ideally, a person with High Functioning Autism (HFA) or Asperger’s Syndrome (AS) finds him or herself in work that is quiet, predictable, and less than confrontational.

 Before exploring the concept of jobs, and their association with the Autism Spectrum, allow me to elaborate (in brief) as to what it is.

 In the above paragraph, I mentioned only the potential cons.
-“Why?”
-Some of you will inquire.
-My reason for listing the negatives pertains to their lacking of compatibility with jobs in the target industry of this post.
+Some of you may ask “Why?”.
+My reason for listing the negatives first pertains to an Aspie’s initial incompatibility with jobs in the target industry of this post.

-As an example, I will use myself, provided I currently work in a retail setting (grocery).
+As an example, I will use myself, provided I currently work in the grocery retail setting.
 As previously mentioned, one-sided conversations occur heavily, even for someone with ASD whom is taught otherwise.
-When taking a customer out to his or her car, I sometimes talk that person’s ear off regarding interests that may not necessarily align with theirs (a combination of 2 “quirks”).
+Working as a bagger at times, part of my job involves packing consumer’s items reasonably, and offering them help out to their vehicle as needed.
+When taking a customer out to his or her car, I sometimes talk that person’s ear off regarding interests that may not necessarily align with theirs.
+This scenario combines two quirks; the first is not reading the body language of disinterest coming from the customer, while the second is having a limited range of conversation topics, often pertaining to current fixations.

-Aside from the social interference for ASD bearers, there is also a plethora of sensory issues that are simply unavoidable when working in customer service.
+Aside from the social monkey wrenches thrown in for ASD bearers, there is also a plethora of sensory issues that are simply unavoidable when working in customer service.
 A prime example takes place at everyday checkout.

 Though most may hear just fine, able to tune in to the customer’s voice aside from what’s around them, those on the Spectrum often have the excess stimuli drowning out the intended information they wish to take in.

 This applies to not just hearing important information, but to also see and read it.
 Often times, if an Aspie’s senses are overloaded, he or she cannot see directly in front of them, and bear a temporary blindness.
-In my case, if I have been standing in one place for too long, and do not have a chance to “reset,” then when given simple requests (i.e. where an item is) I cannot respond appropriately, and become even more flustered.
+In my case, if I have been standing in one place for too long, and do not have a chance to “reset,” then when given simple requests (e.g. where an item is) I cannot respond appropriately, and become even more flustered.
+Inevitably, there comes a temporary blur in vision; when given a task demanding detail orientation, that task is completed with subpar standards.

-Unless managers see the problem themselves, it will never be solved.
-Often times, a blindly dedicated mindset of those on the Spectrum (I am guilty of this), will lead those to never speak up of interpersonal issues in the workplace, in fear that their hours will be cut for bearing any issues with the occupation.
+Unless managers see the problem themselves, workplace hostility involving the Aspie will continue, possibly leading to that Aspie snapping out of anger, frustration,or a flurry of other emotions invoked.
+Often, a blindly dedicated mindset of those on the Spectrum (I am guilty of this), will lead those to never speak up of interpersonal issues in the workplace, in fear that their hours will be cut for bearing any issues with the occupation.

 A personal favorite regarding “quirks” is a supposed lacking of empathy.
-I can say that Aspies do not fully connect with others emotionally, which bears their “detached” look.
-However, to an extent (often not as noticeable) Aspies connect with those they engage with.
+I can say that Aspies will not always fully connect with others emotionally, which is often indicative of their “detached” look.
+However, to an extent (often not as noticeable) Aspies do connect with those they engage with.

 Aspies are often guilty of speaking their mind, which may be taken for being rude or offensive (and sometimes it is).
 However, what Aspies lack in a filter, they make up by folds in a compassionate attitude for both their associates, and the customers they interact with.